Expired, Repealed, and Archived Federal Incentives and Laws

 Expired: 12/31/2009

 A tax credit of up to $18,000 is available for the purchase of qualified heavy-duty HEVs with a gross vehicle weight rating of more than 8,500 pounds.
 Vehicle manufacturers must follow the procedures published in Notice 2007-23 to certify to the Internal Revenue Service (IRS) that a heavy-duty vehicle meets the requirements to claim the heavy-duty HEV credit and confirm the amount of the allowable credit with respect to that vehicle.
-See the IRS Heavy Hybrid Vehicles website for the current list of qualified vehicles and credits.
 (Reference 26 U.S. Code 30B)

 Car Allowance Rebate System